DuoSRX/duosrx.github.io/source/_posts/2014-05-24-enqueuing-sidekiq-job-without-sidekiq.markdown

 # => "d34299988658f23c62c178da"
 ```

-Sidekiq give us back a unique ID for that job.
+Sidekiq gives us back a unique ID for that specific job.
 Let's have a look inside Redis:

 ```
 redis 127.0.0.1:6379> type "queues"